-- Graduate from an accredited high school or possess a General Education Development (GED) certificate. - Meet the general enrollment requirements of Central Carolina Technical College (CCTC) and the requirements for Health Sciences students. - Submit all official transcripts (including high school and all regionally accredited institutions) to the Student Records Office no later than two (2) weeks prior to the admission deadline.
+- Graduate from an accredited high school or possess a General Education Development (GED) certificate. - Meet the general enrollment requirements of Central Carolina Technical College (CCTC) and the requirements for Health Sciences students. - Students must register with Admissions as a Central Carolina Technical College student prior to applying for the Pre-Nursing Preparatory Certificate. - Submit all official transcripts (including high school and all regionally accredited institutions) to the Student Records Office no later than two (2) weeks prior to the admission deadline.
 Transcripts must be received by May 15 or August 15. - Meet one of the following three entry options. - 1.
-The Scholastic Aptitude Test (SAT): 500 (Evidenced Based Reading and Writing) and 530 Math and placement into BIO 210, ENG 101, and MAT 110 or MAT 120. - 2.
-The American College Test (ACT): 22 composite and placement into BIO 210, ENG 101, and MAT 110 or MAT 120. - 3.
+The Scholastic Aptitude Test (SAT): 500 (Evidenced Based Reading and Writing) and 530 Math and placement into BIO 210, ENG 101, and MAT 110 or MAT 120. - The American College Test (ACT): 22 composite and placement into BIO 210, ENG 101, and MAT 110 or MAT 120. - 3.
 The Test of Essential Academic Skills (TEAS): "Proficient", "Advanced" or "Exemplary" and completion of 17 credit hours (BIO 210, BIO 211, ENG 101, MAT 110 or MAT 120, and PSY 201) with a cumulative minimum GPA of 2.5 (on a 4.0 scale).
 No grade may be lower than a "C".